-Students need to complete this requirement using the appropriate clinical compliance platform, CastleBranch for the ADN program, Viewpoint Screening for the PN program.
+Students need to complete this requirement using the appropriate clinical compliance platform, Castle Branch or Viewpoint Screening.

-More information on this process can be found on the PN and ADN program's Blackboard site.
+More information on this process can be found on the PN and ADN program's Student Brightspace site.
 For remaining questions, please contact the Clinical Coordinator for assistance.